 - 1. Initiate crestal bone penetration with the pilot drill in order to make it easier to use the drill #1. - 2.
 Use stop drill # 1 corresponding to the implant length.
 In the case of two side-by-side implants, use the drilling guide to determine the minimum distance and to parallelize the implants.
-Perform a radiological check with the graduated drilling gauge in order to eventually correct the drilling axis. - 3.
-Use tapered (for tapered implants) or cylindrical (for cylindrical implants) drill # 2 up to the required laser mark corresponding to the implant length. - 4.
-Stop to the drill # 3 for Ø 3.2 and 3.5 mm implants. - 5.
-Stop to the drill # 4 for Ø 3.9 and 4 mm implants. - 6.
-Stop to the drill # 5 for Ø 4.7 and 5 mm implants. - 7.
+Perform a radiological check with the graduated drilling gauge (on the side matching the implant range to be set) in order to eventually correct the drilling axis. - 3.
+Use the drill #2 up to the required laser mark corresponding to the implant length or to the corresponding stop. - 4.
+Stop to the drill # 3 for Ø 3.2 and 3.5 mm implants at the required laser mark corresponding to the implant length or at the corresponding stop. - 5.
+Stop to the drill # 4 for Ø 3.9 and 4 mm implants at the required laser mark corresponding to the implant length or at the corresponding stop. - 6.
+Stop to the drill # 5 for Ø 4.7 and 5 mm implants at the required laser mark corresponding to the implant length or at the corresponding stop. - 7.
 Use screw tap corresponding to the implant diameter and shape until the laser mark corresponding to the implant length (highest rotation speed 15-20 rpm). - 8.
 In dense bone cases (except for cylindrical implants), use the countersink corresponding to the implant diameter up to the laser marking for 1-stage implant or to the top of the cylindrical part for 2-stage implants.